 The Study USA programme, originally known as the Business Education Initiative, was established in 1994.
-It is a highly successful and innovative programme which offers undergraduate students studying in Northern Ireland the opportunity to study business and management for one academic year at church affiliated universities and colleges in the USA.
+It is a highly successful and innovative programme which offers undergraduate students studying in Northern Ireland the opportunity to study for one academic year at church affiliated universities and colleges in the USA.

 The purpose of Study USA is:

-- To develop the academic and applied skills of ambitious and talented students in business-orientated subjects
+- To develop the academic and applied skills of ambitious and talented students.

-- To create an opportunity for our young people to realise their ambitions in international business
+- To create an opportunity for students to realise their ambitions.

-- To assist community building in Northern Ireland by widening horizons of our young people in a new cultural setting.
+- To assist community building in Northern Ireland by widening horizons of students in a new cultural setting.

-Study USA provides an excellent opportunity for students studying in Northern Ireland to experience university life and study business in the USA.
+Study USA provides an excellent opportunity for students studying in Northern Ireland to experience university life and study in the USA.
 The programme offers significant financial incentives and is well regarded amongst graduate employers.
-Overall, the purpose of Study USA is to produce graduates with an international, business-orientated perspective who will be capable of eventually making a contribution in advancing the Northern Ireland economy.
+Overall, the purpose of Study USA is to produce graduates with an international perspective who will be capable of eventually making a contribution in advancing the Northern Ireland economy.

 Designed to assist with the Peace Process, the programme was developed in the 1990s and carried out by the Inter-Church Committee on Northern Ireland, in partnership with the Training and Employment Agency (later replaced by the Department for Employment and Learning, and now Department of Economy).

 The White House provided their own endorsement for the programme in March 1995 in a letter written by President Bill Clinton to Reverend Henry Postel, Chair of the Northern Ireland Working Group in the Presbyterian Church USA, and member of the Inter Church Committee on Northern Ireland.